ColorlibHQ/newspaper-x/README.md

 - Images used in theme screenshot are taken from unsplash.com

-- Logo created by MachoThemes
+- Logo created by Colorlib

-- Banner placeholders created by MachoThemes
+- Banner placeholders created by Colorlib

 === Vendors ===